 - Noonan syndrome

-Typically seen as a solitary, radiolucent, unilocular, expansile lesion with smooth, corticated borders 5.
-Three quarters of lesions are located in the posterior mandible.
-When in the mandible, they typically grow along the length of the bone in anteroposterior dimension.
+They are typically seen as a solitary, radiolucent, unilocular, expansile lesion with smooth, corticated borders 5.
+Three-quarters of lesions are located in the posterior mandible.
+When in the mandible, they typically grow along the length of the bone with minimal buccolingual expansion.
 In the maxilla, they expand into the maxillary sinus.
 They average 3 cm in size.

-They can be associated with or displace a crown of an unerupted/impacted tooth, mimicking a dentigerous cyst.
-Keratocystic odontogenic tumors can result in splaying and sometimes erosion of the adjacent tooth roots.
+The appearance and location can vary 10.
+If associated with the crown of an unerupted/impacted tooth, they can mimic a dentigerous cyst.
+If associated with the roots of a non-vital tooth, they can mimic a radicular cyst.
 They may occasionally appear septated, making the distinction from ameloblastoma difficult.

 Reminiscent of plain radiographic findings, but in better detail.
 Visualized as an expansile, cystic lesion with scalloped, well-corticated borders.
 Density of cystic contents varies with viscosity.
 Cortical breach suggests possible soft tissue involvement.